-AI agents are self-governing software applications.
-They use artificial intelligence to solve problems, make decisions, and perform tasks on behalf of customers, healthcare patients, and other users.
-Also called agentic AI, AI agents control their own multi-step processes.
-They can adapt to circumstances, context, and data in real time, then take action with minimal human intervention.
+AI agents are self-governing software applications that use artificial intelligence to solve problems, make decisions, and perform tasks on behalf of users.
+They can adapt to circumstances, context, and data in real time, then take action with minimal human intervention — often without a customer ever visiting a website.

 How AI agents are different from AI search engines

-An AI agent, like an AI search engine, can help patients "find a dermatologist nearby who takes Optum insurance and specializes in microdermabrasion and adult acne treatment."
+For example, an AI agent can help patients "find a dermatologist nearby who takes Optum insurance and specializes in microdermabrasion and adult acne treatment" in a way that's pretty similar to how an AI search engine could.

 The basics of how agentic AI works